Information Technology Graduate Certificate

 - Communication/interpersonal/team skills

 - Cutting-edge technology knowledge in areas of systems analysis, web technology, data communications, and database systems

-Students graduating with this certificate should be able to assist an organization with major Information Systems challenges such as:
+The certificate develops the skills required to assist an organization with major Information Systems challenges such as:

 - Assessing the different information needs of different organizational levels within an organization